curly-lang/curly-lang/README.md

 # Curly
 Curly is a functional programming language that focuses on iterators.
-Some of its main implementation features include lazy evaluation, list comprehensions, and quantifiers.
+Some of its main implementation features include sum types, iterators, list comprehensions, and quantifiers.

 ## Example
 <pre>